How to Avoid Ancillary Probate in Florida

 So how can out of state residents or foreigners who own real estate located in Florida avoid ancillary probate in Florida?
 There are really only four options:

-- Ownership in a Business Entity.
+- Ownership in a business entity.
 The owner can transfer commercial or rental real estate located in Florida into a business entity such as a limited liability company or a corporation, which will convert the property from real estate into personal property.
 Note that while this may avoid ancillary probate in Florida, it may not prevent domiciliary probate in the owner's home state of residence.
 If you are considering this option, please do not try to write your own deed.
-You need to consult with a Florida attorney to insure that the deed is properly drafted and recorded.
+You need to consult with a Florida attorney to ensure that the deed is properly drafted and recorded.

-- Ownership in a Trust.
+- Ownership in a trust.
 The owner can title the Florida real estate in the name of a trust, such as a revocable living trust.
 If you are considering this option, please do not try to write your own deed.
-You need to consult with a Florida attorney to insure that the deed is properly drafted and recorded.
+You need to consult with a Florida attorney to ensure that the deed is properly drafted and recorded.

 What Should You Do?

 Which one of these options will work the best for you?
 This will depend on many factors, including your use of the property (secondary home vs. residential rental property vs. commercial property); your creditor situation and that of your intended beneficiaries; your overall estate planning and asset protection goals; and your budget.
 Thus, you will need to sit down with your local estate planning attorney as well as a Florida estate planning attorney to discuss the pros and cons of each option and then decide which one makes the most sense in your situation.